KVM GPU

 Infiniband

-The following section describes preparation and checks for using Infiniband:
+This section describes preparation and checks for using Infiniband.

 Caution

 • A Fabric Cluster product is required.
-See Fabric Cluster.
+For more information, see the Fabric Cluster documentation.

 Note